stanthesoupking/Python-Sorting-Algorithms/README.md

   --input INPUT         input file to sort
-  --output OUTPUT       file to write sorted values into --time [TIME]         time the chosen sorting algorithm
+  --output OUTPUT       file to write sorted values into --time [TIME]         time the chosen sorting algorithm --radix-buckets RADIX_BUCKETS
+                        the number of buckets to be used in each pass of radix sort
 ```